 I’m sure your kids will have a blast with these frogs, so keep reading to learn how to make them and download the printable instructions.

 To make this jumping frog, you will need a rectangular piece of paper.

 We tested different sizes, and they all worked well, but in the end, we decided to use 14.5 x 8.9 cm (5.7 x 3.5 in) rectangles to make our frogs because they jumped better at this size.
 You can let your kids test what works best for them.

-It is also a better idea to use thick paper, such as cardstock or the paper used to make crafts.
+It is also a better idea to use thick paper, such as cardstock or the paper used for crafts.
 In our case, we used Canson Iris Vivaldi paper.

 Origami Jumping Frog Instructions

 - If you are using paper with only one colored side, start with the white side facing up.

 Fold the rectangle in half, crease firmly, and unfold it.

 - Bring the top right corner down to the left and unfold it right away.

 - Bring the top left corner down to the right and unfold it.